junxit/us-congress-bills-109/metadata.md

 - 2006-04-06 — Introduced in House
 - 2006-04-06 — Referred to the House Committee on Science.
 - 2006-04-06 — Sponsor introductory remarks on measure.
 (CR E544)
+- 2006-04-19 — Referred to the Subcommittee on Environment, Technology, and Standards.
+- 2006-05-04 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2006-05-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2006-06-07 — Committee Consideration and Mark-up Session Held.
+- 2006-06-07 — Ordered to be Reported (Amended).
+- 2006-06-15 — Placed on the Union Calendar, Calendar No. 280.
+- 2006-06-15 — Reported (Amended) by the Committee on Science.
+H. Rept.
+109-503.
+- 2006-06-15 — Reported (Amended) by the Committee on Science.
+H. Rept.
+109-503.